dracul0p/course-selling-app-week8/README.md

 - Complete the routes for user login, signup, purchase a course, see course (E) better structure your routes)
 - Create the frontend

+good to have :---------->
+use cookies instead of jwt fo auth , add a rate limiting middleware , frontend in ejs front end in react